blogginglikeitstheaughts/myspotontheweb/_posts/2025-06-10-native-scaping.md

 - seeded a native grass mix and wildflowers
 - set up automated above-ground irrigation (out-of-sight, out-of-mind is a real problem for me, so I'm increasingly leaning toward above ground.
 Better wasting water on a little evaporation than on hidden, underground leaks!)

 To be capable of this heavy manual labor without chronic joint pain feels like a supreme triumph.
 Go me!
+Definitely feeling so much better in my body in my early 40s than I did in my early 30s

 Here's a shot of some of the newly seeded areas (the grasses in the middle represent last year's test plot).
 I'll update when it's grown in!

 ![image](https://github.com/user-attachments/assets/6ab88520-77b0-4ab8-bb4e-0055df91f62f)